Kinovea/kinovea-docs/source/observation/playback_ui.rst

 Navigation
 **********

-It is also possible to move in the video using the following:
+It is also possible to move in the video using the following shortcuts:

-- Scrolling with the mouse wheel to move forward and backward.
+- Scroll with the mouse wheel to move forward and backward.
-- The arrow keys on the keyboard to move frame by frame.
+- Use the :kbd:`←` and :kbd:`→` arrow keys on the keyboard to move frame by frame.
-- The Page up and Page down keys to jump 10% forward.
+- Use the :kbd:`↟` (Page up) and :kbd:`↡` (Page down) keys to jump 10% forward.
-- The home and end keys to jump to the start and end.
+- Use the :kbd:`⇱` (Home) and :kbd:`⇲` (End) keys to jump to the start and end.

 7. Export controls